CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 #### SYS.2.1.M19 Restrictive rights assignment

 In principle, authorizations should always be restrictive so that users can access exactly the services and data they need for their tasks.
 This is especially important for system files or directories.
 System files or directories are files and directories for which IT operations are responsible.
 These are either important for all users or serve administration purposes.
 System files should only have access to IT operations.
 Editor programs or compilers may not be used if they are not required for the task.
 The circle of authorized administrators should be kept as small as possible.
 Also directories may only provide the necessary privileges for the users.
-The granting of access rights to system files should always be restrictive and only in accordance with the in-house security guidelines.
+The granting of access rights to system files should always be restrictive and only in accordance with the in-house security policies.

 System files should be stored separately from application data and user files.
 This provides a better overview and makes it easier to create backups and to properly protect access thereto.